SebastianBoldt/Jelly/README.md

 Jelly Animators provides custom view controller animations with just a few lines of code.
 You specify the style, jellyness, and duration of the animation and the final size of the presented ViewController.
 A Jelly-Animator will do the rest for you.
-If you find a bug, open an issue for that.

 ## How to use

-Jelly Animators is super easy to use.
+Jelly Animators are super easy to use.
 You just create a JellyPresentation Object, initialize a JellyAnimator using this presentation, prepare your vc using that JellyAnimator and finally call the native UIViewController presentation function.